microsoft/aitour-interact-with-llms/lab/Skillable Workshop Instructions/02_Text_Generation.md

 4. After adding your prompt, locate the Paper Plane icon, usually positioned next to the input box.
 Click on the Paper Plane icon to submit your text to the model deployment.
 5. After sending your query, wait a moment for the model to process and respond.
 The response will appear in the chat window below your input.

-> [!alert]
-> If you receive an error message indicating "you have exceeded token rate limit", wait one minute and then try again.

 Here are some examples to try, but get creative with your own prompts and see what happens!

 ### Website copy and conversation history

 ```
-Suggest a tagline for the website landing page of an e-commerce for outdoor clothing and equipment called Contoso Outdoor Company.
+Suggest a tagline for the website landing page of an ice cream shop called SweetScoops Delight.
 ```

 Without clearing the chat history, try now the following prompt:

 ```
-Generate website copy for the homepage of the e-commerce website.
+Generate website copy for the homepage of the ice cream shop.
 ```

 Note that the model is providing a copy for the *Contoso Outdoor Company* website, even if we didn't specify again the company name or business.
 This is because under-the-hood the model is given the **whole conversation history** as context, not just the latest prompt.
 An AI model cannot learn and has no memory of previous interactions if the user leaves and comes back, but the application is using prompt engineering to add this 'memory'.